elineriksson02/DH2323-Project-Repo/README.md

   simulation, not just the code.
-- The CFL condition and staggered grids are standard tools in computational fluid dynamics for good reason — without them the simulation simply does not work.
+- The CFL condition and staggered grids are standard tools in computational fluid dynamics for good reason, without them the simulation simply does not work.
 - Comparing two implementations fairly is harder than it sounds.
 Small differences in how each